 So now that I’ve got that out of my system, let’s have an in-depth look at the bag and all its features.
 I’ve been using the Everyday Backpack for more than a month and I brought it with me everywhere, including several press events, outings in bad weather and other travel adventures.

 Ethics statement: Peak Design provided us with a pre-production Everyday Backpack (20L) to test.
 We were not asked to write anything about the bag in exchange for the opportunity and were not provided any other compensation of any kind.
 All opinions we express regarding the product are our own.
-Within the article, there are affiliate links to Peak Design’s website.
+Within the article, there are affiliate links.
 If you buy something from them after clicking the link, we will receive a small commission that helps support the site.
 Don’t worry – the price remains the same for you!
 Thank you!